agda/agda-stdlib/paper/paper.md

 `--with-K` (adding support for Streicher's axiom K [@streicher1993investigations], a powerful reasoning principle incompatible with the `--cubical`-enabled type theory), or `--safe` (an ITP-oriented option enforcing that nothing is postulated but consequently disabling the FFI mechanism).
-In order for `agda-stdlib` to be compatible with as many different compiler options as possible, we designed the library to be broken into units requesting the minimal expressive power needed, an approach not unlike that of reverse mathematics.
+In order for `agda-stdlib` to be compatible with as many different compiler options as possible, we designed the library to be broken into units requesting the minimal expressive power needed.
 To enable this, in 2019 Agda categorised all language options into two categories.
 Once used in a module, an ''infective'' option will impact all the import*ing* modules; these are typically for theory-changing options like `--cubical` or `--with-K`.
 On the contrary, ''coinfective'' options affect the import*ed* modules; these are typically for options adding extra safety checks like `--safe`.